Teksta versija

 3) a person who has entered into a contract with the landowner or his or her authorised person in which the type of use of subterranean depths is indicated.
 This contract is a mandatory precondition for the receipt of the licence for the use of subterranean depths or the permit for the extraction of widespread mineral resources.
 If in cases specified by the Cabinet, the licence for the use of subterranean depths shall be issued for the use of subterranean depths throughout the territory of Latvia, the contract with the landowner or authorised person thereof shall be entered into prior to commencing the use of subterranean depths;

-4) in inland public waters - a person who has been issued the licence for the use of subterranean depths or the permit for the use of natural resources;
+4) in inland public waters - a person who has been issued the licence for the use of subterranean depths;

-5) in internal maritime waters, territorial sea and exclusive economic zone of the Republic of Latvia in the licence areas specified by the Cabinet - a person who has been issued the licence for the use of subterranean depths or the permit for the use of natural resources.
+5) in the internal maritime waters, territorial sea, and exclusive economic zone of the Republic of Latvia in the licence areas specified by the Cabinet - a person who has been issued the licence for the use of subterranean depths;

 6) a scientific institution the principal activity of which is related to research in the area of natural sciences and which has been granted financial resources of public legal entities or international public legal entities for performing the exploration referred to in Section 7, Clause 1 of this Law.